arcodetype/darp-rust/readme.md

 > Note: After creating any new projects inside one of your domains, run `darp deploy` so darp can register a URL for it.

-### Step Two: Create Your First "darp compatible" Image
+### Step Two: Create a linux image with nginx installed so that it's "`darp serve` compatible"

-#### Requirements

-A darp-compatible image must:
-- Be based on Alpine
-- Have nginx installed

 ```sh
 cd ~/projects/hello-world